decentralized-identity/universal-registrar/README.md

 If this doesn't work, see [Troubleshooting](/docs/troubleshooting.md).

+Note that there is also a [Universal Registrar frontend](https://github.com/decentralized-identity/universal-registrar-frontend/) that can optionally be installed separately.

 ## Drivers

 Are you developing a DID method and Universal Registrar driver?
 Click [Driver Development](/docs/driver-development.md) for instructions.